LunaLikesArt/KleerMailTest/README.md

 - The ability to create a project from a tile and create a project.

-- The abilities to search.
+- The different possibilities to search.

 <br />